XyrillaSC/horiseon-refactor-mod1/README.md

 To further achieve a more accessible state, I added alternate descriptions to all images and adjusted headings in order to better represent their uses on the webpage.

+Several Class selectors have been consolidated to eliminate redundancy.
+As well as several unused ids deleted.

 Finally, general polish has been added to the code as it has been properly commented, as well as adjusted to provide more clarity as to the use of some class selectors.

 ## Credits